 On May 17, 2021, we entered into Amendment No. 4 to Third Amended and Restated Loan and Security Agreement with Silicon Valley Bank (the "SVB Credit Facility") which extended the expiration date to June 28, 2024.
-The SVB Credit Facility provides for a \$25.0 million accounts receivable formula-based revolving credit facility that can be borrowed by our U.S. company, with a \$25.0 million sublimit that can be borrowed by our U.S. and Singapore entities.
+The SVB Credit Facility provides for a \$25.0 million accounts receivable formula-based revolving credit facility that can be borrowed by our U.S. company, with a \$25.0 million sub-limit that can be borrowed by our U.S. and Singapore entities.
 Loans may be advanced under the SVB Credit Facility based on a borrowing base equal to a specified percentage of the value of eligible accounts of the borrowers under the SVB Credit Facility.
 The borrowing base is subject to certain eligibility criteria.
-Availability under the accounts receivable formula based revolving credit facility can also be utilized to issue letters of credit with a \$12.0 million sublimit.
+Availability under the accounts receivable formula based revolving credit facility can also be utilized to issue letters of credit with a \$12.0 million sub-limit.
 We may prepay loans under the SVB Credit Facility in whole or in part at any time without premium or penalty.
-As of October 1, 2021, available credit under the SVB Credit Facility during the first quarter of fiscal 2022 and there was no borrowing outstanding as of October 1, 2021 or July 2, 2021.
+As of April 1, 2022, available credit under the SVB Credit Facility was \$21.7 million, reflecting the lower available limit of \$25.0 million less outstanding letters of credit of \$3.3 million.
+As of July 3, 2020, our outstanding debt balance under the SVB Credit Facility, classified as a current liability, was \$9.0 million, and the interest rate was 3.75%.
+We repaid the outstanding debt balance in July 2020.
+We have not borrowed against the SVB Credit Facility during the nine months ended April 1, 2022 and there were no borrowing outstanding as of April 1, 2022 or July 2, 2021.